cpellouin/mmajconline/index.md

 #### _7th session: February 27 2020, 14h (at APC, room 351A)_

-Presentation by V. Decoene of CHIME's observations of the the FRB repeating source FRB121102 : [Josephy et al. 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...882L..18J/abstract).
-Also, presentation of some theoretical work to understand the FRB phenomenon.
+Presentation by Valentin Decoene of CHIME's observations of the repeating FRB121102: [Josephy et al. 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...882L..18J/abstract).
+Also, presentation of some theoretical work to model the FRB phenomenon, see [his slides](docs/slides7-decoene.pdf).